Scilab-RL/Scilab-RL/docs/wiki/Detailed-Instructions-for-installation-and-getting-started.md

 ![image](uploads/39d27cb605719aaabf13a0e1b5f15d20/image.png)

 12. Setup a PyCharm debug configuration.
 * After opening the project, you should see the file structure on the left, and the README.md will be displayed.
-For starting a training process, you need to set up a debug configuration.
-To do so, open `src/main.py`, i.e., double-click on `src/main.py` in the file structure view on the left.
-Then press in the Menu `Run--> Debug` and then, in the little window that opens, `2 main`.
-This will auto-create a debug configuration for you, and it will also start the debugger to run the script.
-However, if you do it for the first time, this will fail because you still need to set up the Python Interpreter and environment variables as follows:
+* If you are running this project for the first time the debugger will fail because you need to set up the Python Interpreter and environment variables.
+For this, please do the following steps.

-* Set up the Conda Python interpreter as follows: In the Menu click `File--> Settings`, and then `Project: Scilab-RL`
+* Conda Python interpreter setup is as follows: In the Menu click `File--> Settings`, and then `Project: Scilab-RL`

 ![image](uploads/cd48171c9d141f8e3da8bed79ae29a98/image.png)